parsafaramarzi/Assortment-of-Mini-ML-Projects/README.md

 ### 8. Principal Component Analysis (PCA)
 - **`PCA Wine.py`**
-  Apply PCA to the **Wine dataset** to visualize class separation in lower dimensions.
+  - Apply PCA to the Wine dataset to visualize separation and explained variance.
-  Shows explained variance and feature compression for interpretability.

 ---